 Videos

-- Home Safety Webinar
+• Home Safety Webinar

 View this webinar from the National Center on Health to discover safety risks and injury prevention tips for infants, toddlers, and preschoolers.
 Explore some home safety checklists that families and staff can complete together.
 Learn new ways to engage families in a conversation about injury prevention.
-Additional Safety and Injury Prevention Resources are provided in multiple languages. - How to Childproof Your Home – This Old House
+Additional Safety and Injury Prevention Resources are provided in multiple languages.

-This short video demonstrates quick, effective ways to safeguard children around the home. - How to Add Childproofing to a Home – Ask This Old House
+This short video demonstrates quick, effective ways to safeguard children around the home.

 This short video provides a parent with tips to keep a baby safe around the house by using cabinet locks, a baby gate, outlet covers, and securing a television.